-- The community recognises that there is latent demand for smaller, well-located dwellings in the region, as evidenced by downsizers moving into manufactured home estates. - When asked what type of housing they would like to live in, there was: - A positive response for detached dwellings and duplexes - A neutral response for granny flats, low rise apartments, and townhouses; and

-- A somewhat negative response for high and medium rise apartments. - When asked what types of housing they would support being delivered in their area, there was: - A positive response for granny flats and detached houses - A positive response for townhouses, duplexes, and low-rise apartments; and - A somewhat negative response for high and medium rise apartments.
+- Some older people may be interested in downsizing or moving out of more remote parts of the LGA but cannot afford to do so. - The community recognises that there is latent demand for smaller, well-located dwellings in the region, as evidenced by downsizers moving into manufactured home estates. - When asked what type of housing they would like to live in, there was: - A positive response for detached dwellings and duplexes; - A neutral response for granny flats, low rise apartments, and townhouses; and - A somewhat negative response for high and medium rise apartments. - When asked what types of housing they would support being delivered in their area, there was: - A positive response for granny flats and detached houses; - A positive response for townhouses, duplexes, and low-rise apartments; and - A somewhat negative response for high and medium rise apartments.